jpdery/moobile-core-doc/Source/Classes/Control/List.md

 Name   | Description
 ------ | -----------
-`list` | Defines the element that act as a list.
+`list` | Defines an element acting as a list.
 Use the `data-list` property to specify a subclass instead.

 Events {#events}
 --------------------------------------------------------------------------------